-One of the tactics that is used when people with mental blocks are learning new information is repetition.
+One of the tactics that are used when people with mental blocks are learning new information is repetition.

 What causes mental blocks?